peterberkenbosch/spree_process_docs/pull_requests.md

   * Alphabetize the class methods to keep them organized

   And in case we didn't emphasize it enough: we love tests!

+  ## What to do when my changes are not accepted?

+  Since we do not merge new features in the stable branches we suggest that you either fork the spree repository and merge your changes there, or that you create an extension that contains the changes you need for the specific branch.

+  _todo_ link to documentation on how to make that happen.